 - Providing a way to connect to family and friends

 Note: Health conditions like asthma sometimes discourage kids from engaging in physical activity, but these conditions don't have to stop your family from being active.
 Check with your child's medical care provider to make sure your child's treatment plan allows your child's asthma to be well controlled.
 When asthma is in good control, most children can do any physical activity they choose!
-For more information visit the National Heart, Lung, and Blood Institute's Lung Disease publications page, or the NHLBI National Asthma Control Initiative.
+For more information visit the National Heart, Lung, and Blood Institute's Lung Disease publications page.

 The U.S. Department of Health and Human Services recommends in the 2008 Physical Activity Guidelines for Americans that children and teens be physically active for at least 60 minutes on most, if not all, days.
 Learn more about how much activity you and your family should get.